 Lyn recently completed a six-year term on Planned Parenthood Federation of America board of directors, where she spearheaded adoption of core medical service standards for all Planned Parenthood affiliates.
 Prior to joining the violence against women field, Lyn was in private practice in Chicago, and clerked for the Honorable Harold A. Baker in the U.S. District Court in the Central District of Illinois.
 Lyn loves New England and has discovered the joys of splitting wood and using a roof rake!

 Madison Lightfoot is the Communications Specialist for NHCADSV.
 In this role, she is responsible for the development and implementation of NHCADSV’s public communications.
 Madison specializes in producing content for media outreach, speeches, newsletters, annual reports, and public awareness materials to broaden the impact of organization and its 13 member programs.
 Madison manages statewide public awareness campaigns and coordinates NHCADSV’s participation in regional and national public awareness efforts.
 Madison led the charge to implement NHCADSV’s first-ever teen dating violence awareness campaign, Granite State Respect Week.
 In 2017, this initiative reached over 28,000 NH students and was implemented by 40 high school and middle schools across New Hampshire.
 Madison is an Executive Board member of the NH Violence Against Women Campus Consortium, where she works to support the state's institutions of higher education in their efforts to end violence on their campuses.
 In addition to her work to address interpersonal violence in NH schools, Madison worked in concert with the Director of Public Affairs and Public Policy Specialist to secure increased funding for NH's crisis centers and to strengthen NH's Rape Shield Law.

-Before working with the Coalition's Public Affairs team, Madison was the Training and Programs Coordinator for the Coalition where she served on the Sexual Assault and Sexual Assault Nurse Examiner (SANE) Advisory Board and coordinated several statewide programs, including the Family Violence Prevention Specialist Program, in our concerted efforts to end sexual violence.
+Before working with the Public Affairs team, Madison was the Training and Programs Coordinator for NHCADSV, where she served on the Sexual Assault and Sexual Assault Nurse Examiner (SANE) Advisory Board and coordinated several statewide programs, including the Family Violence Prevention Specialist Program, in our concerted efforts to end sexual violence.